getodk/build2xlsform/README.md

     * `serialize-form()` takes the output of `convert-form()` (or indeed any sheet data compatible with `node-xlsx`) and a nodejs stdlib `HttpResponse` object, and handles the conversion from data objects to XLSX binary, serialization out, and stream lifecycle.
 * `server.ls` is a dead-simple **express** webserver that exposes a single HTTP endpoint at `POST /convert`, takes JSON as the POST-body (with a request `Content-Type` of `application/json`), and responds with an attachment-disposition binary stream of the XLSX result.

 Tests are located in `/spec/src`.
-Each test file has some notes at the top indicating how they're organized.
+Each test file has some notes at the top indicating how it's organized.
 You can run the tests with `make test`.
 This will also recompile any main project files you may have changed.

 about livescript
 ----------------